List of DC Comics characters: A: Asmodel

 Asmodel is a fallen angel, a supervillain, and a comic book character published by DC Comics.
 He is based on the Asmodel of Christian theology, the guardian angel of people born in the sign of Taurus.
 Asmodel first appeared in JLA #7, and was created by Grant Morrison and Howard Porter.

 Fictional character biography

-Asmodel is a bull-like angel and a general in the Presence's army.
-He attempts to overthrow the Presence, but learns that he cannot be defeated due to his omnipresence.
+Asmodel is a King-Angel of the Bull Host of Heaven (the other three being Human, Eagle and Lion), and a general in the army of the Presence.
+His bull-like appearance is inspired by the astrological Asmodel, the guardian angel of people born in the sign of Taurus and the angel of May.
+Hoping to succeed where Lucifer failed, he planned to overthrow the Presence and claim the title of the Ruler over the Heavens.
+However, guardian angel Zauriel accidentally found out about Asmodel's plans.
+Zauriel, who had fallen in love with the woman he was tasked to protect, pleaded to be sent to Earth as a mortal, hoping to evade Asmodel as well as contact his beloved.

-In Day of Judgment, Etrigan bonds Asmodel to the Spectre.
-He causes chaos before Hal Jordan bonds with the Spectre, leaving Asmodel to be imprisoned in the Shining City of Heaven.
+Asmodel and Neron soon lead an attack on Heaven itself, making their way to Heaven's throne room.
+Finding the room empty, Asmodel learns that the Presence is omnipresent and thus unconquerable.

 Powers and abilities of Asmodel

-Asmodel possesses vast reality-warping abilities that enable him to control the minds of others and manipulate energy and matter.
-He can project heavenly light from his eyes, driving all but the purest souls insane.
+Asmodel has powerful reality-warping powers that can change the face of the world by force of will, He possesses telepathy and telekinesis and can manipulate psionic energy, control the minds of others, and transform energy and matter.
+Asmodel can project heavenly light from his eyes, driving all but the purest souls insane.